burping

 Spit-up is the gentle flow of milk babies bring up during or after feeding.

-Supplemental nursing system A supplemental nursing system (SNS) is a device that allows a baby…
+A supplemental nursing system is a device that delivers extra milk through a thin tube while a baby breastfeeds.